leahnp613/portfolio-site/README.md

 - Minimal Design
 - Easy To Browse
 - Easy To Customize your details With GUI
-- Blog Crud (Create, Read, Update, Delete blog with easy to use UI).
 - Dark Mode

 ### Sections